Financial Sponsorship

 Identifying, Preserving, Digitizing, and Sharing African American-Related Records and Research Resources

-Large amounts of records, ersources, and research materials that document the histories of enslaved people as well as free people of color have not been cataloged or digitzed by cultural heritage institutions in the United States.
+Large amounts of records, resources, and research materials that document the histories of enslaved people as well as free people of color have not been cataloged or digitized by cultural heritage institutions in the United States.
 The IAAM and the Center for Family History recognize that this work remains an important priority.
 Our goal is to facilitate complete access to rare African American genealogical and historical records and resources online - and to learn and encourage ways for collecting organizations to build capacity for this kind of work.

 This new iteration of the longstanding program funds projects to digitize materials that deepen public understanding of the histories of people of color and other communities and populations whose work, experiences, and perspectives have been insufficiently recognized or unattended.
-By funding a cohort of academic, independent, and community-based organizations to digitize now-unavailable or underutilized collections, CLIR aspires to cultivate broad recognition of the value of creating access to resources that document historically marginalized people to spur and inform the advancement of social justice.
+By funding a cohort of academic, independent, and community-based organizations to digitize now-unavailable or underutilized collections, the Center for Family History aspires to cultivate broad recognition of the value of creating access to resources that document historically marginalized people to spur and inform the advancement of social justice and the preservation of African American history.